clesleycode/regression/Regression Analysis.md

 Lastly, regression doesn’t work with categorical variables with multiple values.
 These variables need to be converted to other variables before using them in regression models.

+## 3.0 Multiple Linear Regression

+Multiple linear regression is similar to simple linear regression, the only difference being the use of more than one input variable.

+The assumptions are the same as for simple regression.

-## 3.0 Logistic Regression
+## 4.0 Logistic Regression

 Logistic regression is a generalized linear model most commonly used for classifying binary data.
 Its output is a continuous range of values between 0 and 1 (commonly representing the probability of some event occurring), and its input can be a multitude of real-valued and discrete predictors.